jscriptcoder/HTTP-vs-WebSockets-performance/README.md

-# HTTP-vs-WebSockets-performance
+# HTTP vs WebSockets performance

-[Experiment] HTTP vs WebSockets performance comparison
+This is an experiment to compare HTTP vs WebSockets performance